Skip to main content

 It's now more apparent that the company has been experiencing consistent revenue growth over the previous twelve TTM periods.
 This graph shows the total revenue in that TTM period, but by dividing by 12 it's possible to get an average monthly revenue for that period.
 This graph has around half the amount of datapoints compared to the previous graph, but it still contains the exact same information, just displayed in a specific format.

-Throughout the Growth Engine (coming soon!), TTM is used for visualising metrics to help you in better understanding your growth rates.
+Throughout the Growth Engine (coming soon!), TTM is used for visualising metrics to help you better understand your growth rates.
 It's the default setting for visualisations; however, you can change it to show your actual 12-month data instead by selecting the 'Monthly' tab.

 When you first start using your CRM, you might not have enough data for the graphs to be aggregated into the TTM periods.
 Until the system detects that you have reached the threshold of data, your visuals will be using actual figures, not aggregated.